golf instruction rotary swing forum golf equipment golf instruction free beginner golf tips one plane golf swing rotary golf swing instruction

 tiger woods downswing

 On the downswing, we're once again, extremely close, but there are some differences that start to show up and these make all the difference in the world.
 Obviously, Tiger Woods' dynamics in his golf swing are amazing.
 No one uses their body as well as he does and as explosively and powerfully while maintaining incredible control and balance and you can see that demonstrated here.
-Tiger has a lot of lateral movement during the transition in his golf swing.
+Tiger has a lot of lateral movement during the transition in his golf swing, making an assertive and necessary move to the left side.
 You can also see this in my golf swing.
 We are both moving similar amounts, but he had a head start.
 If you remember during the backswing discussion, Tiger didn't rotate his hips back as much as I did and this gave him the jump on me here.
 The last thing of important note is that Tiger's shoulders are still slightly more closed to the target than mine.
 You can detect this by looking at his right shoulder.
-Note how you can see more of right shoulder and his is still behind his head, a very good thing for a two planer.
+Note how you can see more of right shoulder and his is still behind his head.
+The is indicative of my pushing from the right side while Tiger is pulling the club back down with his left side.

 6. Tiger Woods - Chuck Quinton Impact